modelpack/model-spec/docs/spec.md

     - `application/vnd.cnai.model.dataset.v1.tar+zstd`: The layer is a [tar archive][tar-archive] that includes datasets that may be needed for the lifecycle of AI/ML models.
 The archive is compressed with [zstd][rfc8478].

+    - `application/vnd.cnai.model.unknown.v1.raw`: The layer is an unarchived, uncompressed unknown model file type.
+If the files are large, implementations are RECOMMENDED to use this media type.
+If the type of model file cannot be determined, this media type can be used.

+    - `application/vnd.cnai.model.unknown.v1.tar`: The layer is a [tar archive][tar-archive] that includes unknown model file types.
+If the type of model file cannot be determined, this media type can be used.

+    - `application/vnd.cnai.model.unknown.v1.tar+gzip`: The layer is a [tar archive][tar-archive] that includes unknown model file types.
+The archive is compressed with [gzip][rfc1952_2].
+If the type of model file cannot be determined, this media type can be used.

+    - `application/vnd.cnai.model.unknown.v1.tar+zstd`: The layer is a [tar archive][tar-archive] that includes unknown model file types.
+The archive is compressed with [zstd][rfc8478].
+If the type of model file cannot be determined, this media type can be used.

   - **`annotations`** _string-string map_

     This OPTIONAL property contains arbitrary attributes for the layer.
 For metadata specific to models, implementations SHOULD use the predefined annotation keys as outlined in the [Layer Annotation Keys](./annotations.md#layer-annotation-keys).